Nageswar-Sahoo/EMLO4_HYDRA/README.md

        Boxer
        Dachshund

-Each breed is represented by 100 images, stored in separate directories named after the respective breed.
-The images have been curated to ensure diversity and relevance, making this dataset a valuable resource for training and evaluating machine learning models in the field of computer vision.

 <h2>Using Hydra for Configuration Management</h2>
 The project utilizes Hydra to manage configurations.
 Configuration files are located in the configs/ directory.
 You can modify these files to adjust various parameters for training, evaluation, and inference.